MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 The Stormcrest Mountains is the smallest region on the continent of [Tal'Dorei](taldorei) and also the least populated.
 Located on the eastern shore of the continent, the region is tucked into a small pocket of land between the [Lucidian Coast](lucidian-coast) to the north, the [Rifenmist Peninsula](rifenmist-peninsula) to the south, and the [Verdant Expanse](verdant-expanse) to the west.

-Named for the storm-plagued [mountains](stormcrest-mountains) of the same name, the region is arguably better known for the massive [Dreamseep Marshlands](dreamseep-marshlands) that collect the runoff from the [Stormcrests](stormcrest-mountains) and slowly drains southward into the [Kirmont Bay](kirmont-bay).
+Named for the storm-plagued [mountains](stormcrest-mountains) of the same name, the region is arguably better known for the massive [Dreamseep Marshlands](dreamseep-marshlands) that collect the runoff from the [Stormcrests](stormcrest-mountains) and slowly drain southward into the [Kirmont Bay](kirmont-bay).

 ##### Climate
 While the climate in the mountains is considerably cooler than it is down in the [Kirmont Valley](kirmont-valley), the region is most widely known for the **humid subtropical (Cfa)** climate of the expansive [Dreamseep Marshlands](dreamseep-marshlands).
 The region is also well-known for the violent storms that rage across the peaks and drop a significant amount of water down the southern slope.